Samsung Galaxy S4

 Despite having a removable rear cover, which has advantages we'll discuss later, the S4 doesn't suffer overly for this practicality.
 The rear panel fits snug against the body with no flex or shift.
 When in place, the handset feels like a single piece of tech.
 It looks somewhat flimsy when removed, but we've taken it off many times without cracking or breaking it.

-The Galaxy S4 is among the best-looking plastic phones we've ever seen.
+The Galaxy S4 is among the best-looking plastic phones we've ever seen then, something you could still claim today.
 It's a decent evolution from the S3, ironing out plenty of the minor flaws that its predecessor had.
 These include a USB port that didn't look very well cut out and a rear case that had quite a loose fit; with the S4, it feels that much more finished and as though more attention has been paid to the detail.

 Having said that it's a very conservative design.
 Purely from a look and feel perspective we prefer the aluminium HTC One.
 The curved back and sharp corners make it look far more striking that the rather amorphous blob of the S4; plus HTC has squeezed in a pair of front mounted speakers onto the One, as we'll discuss later.
 However, as a piece of practical engineering the S4 is simply superior, because it fits a noticeably larger display into a similarly sized handset.
 You simply can't get more screen than this in your pocket for the size or weight - everything else heads into phablet territory.